aniou/morfe/README.md

 ## Preface

-* Warning!
-There is a bug, introduced probably during release process, that prevents scrolling in text mode.
-It should be fixed soon.

 * That project was created for my personal needs and lacks many features.
   If You are interested in official, full-blown C256 Foenix emulator, You should take a look at [Foenix IDE](https://github.com/Trinity-11/FoenixIDE)